MBrassey/ThoughtStreamAPI/README.md

 ## ThoughtStreamAPI

-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This Node.js app integrates MongoDB, Mongoose ODM, and a robust Express.js API.
+The backend application is deployed live @Heroku utilizing MongoDB Atlas.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)